Berrimans Bare All

 A critical distinction exists between Christian teaching on modesty and psychological body shame.
 These are fundamentally different phenomena that purity culture and much of contemporary Christian teachings have unfortunately conflated.

 Body shame is a psychological dysfunction involving fear or disgust toward one's own body, belief that the body is inherently corrupt or dirty, and often has roots in trauma.
-It manifests as anxiety about one's physical form, compulsive covering or hiding of the body even in appropriate contexts, and often profound discomfort with natural bodily functions.
+It manifests as anxiety about one's physical form, compulsive covering or hiding of the body even in appropriate contexts, and often a profound discomfort with natural bodily functions.
 Research by psychologist Tina Schermer Sellers and others demonstrates that shame instilled through religious purity culture creates symptoms parallel to sexual abuse trauma; difficulty with intimacy even within marriage, persistent guilt about embodiment, and chronic general anxiety.

 The confusion between these concepts has deep roots in the historical developments traced earlier.
 None of these represent biblical Christianity's original understanding of the body.
 Christian naturists argue that their practice actually embodies authentic Christian modesty better than shame-based dress codes.
-By normalizing the human body in non-sexual contexts, naturism separates nudity from sexuality, challenges the objectification and commercialization of bodies, and affirms embodied human dignity without imposing fear or shame.
+By normalising the human body in non-sexual contexts, naturism separates nudity from sexuality, challenges the objectification and commercialisation of bodies, and affirms embodied human dignity without imposing fear or shame.

 Whether one accepts this argument or not, it highlights the essential question: does contemporary Christian teaching about bodies promote virtue, or does it reinforce dysfunction?